 - Peel back the paper and sooth over any cracks or breaking points in the dough.
 Use the dough hanging over the edges of the pie dish to cover up the holes in the middle.

 - Pour half of the filling into the pie dish and smooth out into an even layer.
+Cool and freeze the remaining filling to use for another pie later (use within 3 months).

 - Roll out the second dough disc as instructed above, then carefully transfer to cover the filling.
 Seal the edges of the pie by crimping with a fork or your fingers.